nfeichtel/instacart_project/README.md

 ![Total Orders Dash](assets/total_orders.png)

 - Orders increased from Q2 to Q3 by a modest 1.75%.
 In total, 13 departments saw order increases and 7 departments saw order decreases.
-The largest order iincreases were seen in the *Produce*, *Frozen*, and *Household* departments, while the most significant decreases were seen in the *Dairy Eggs*, *Babies*, and *Snacks* departments.
+The largest order iincreases were seen in the *Produce*, *Frozen*, and *Household* departments, while the most significant decreases were seen in the *Dairy Eggs* and *Babies* departments.
 - Orders from the *Dairy Eggs* department make up on average 18% of all of our orders.
 Therefore the large decrease of 184,472 orders during the quarter is concerning.
 Orders from the *Babies* department make up around onlt 1% of orders, but the department saw an order decrease of 22.30%, the largest percent decrease during the quarter, warranting further investigation.
 Decreases in these departments were significant for both organic and non-organic products, and will be explored further below.
 - *Produce* orders make up roughly 32% of all orders and are up 3.5% from Q2 to Q3.
 Increased produce orders could be do to seasonality trends, with more produce being in-season and consumed during the Summer months.
 The *Frozen* department saw a 9% increase in orders.
 Seasonality is likely factoring in to the increases as well.
 Previous years data should be analyzed to see if these seasonality trends hold up or if there is a different force driving this order growth.